Safer in Kent Plan

 - Engagement and Support Service (core referral service) – Currently awarded to Victim Support and delivering free and confidential support, advice, information, signposting and referrals for Kent residents who have been a victim of crime and have reported it to the police.
 Victim Support also provides self-referral opportunities for those that have experienced a crime but do not wish to report it to the police.
 This service works in collaboration with specialist services to ensure victims receive the most appropriate support for their needs.

-- Compass House – This is the hub for victim and witness support services in Kent.
-Victim Support, Kent Police’s Witness Care Unit, Citizens Advice’s Witness Service and the Restorative Justice Service are co-located within the building on a permanent basis.
-In addition, other services also co-locate based on need to meet with victims or work collaboratively with the permanently-based agencies to deliver improved services to victims.
+- Compass House –This is the hub for victim and witness support services in Kent.
+Victim Support, Kent Police’s Witness Care Unit, Citizens Advice Court Based Witness Service, the Independent Sexual Violence Adviser Service and the Restorative Justice Service are co-located within the building on a permanent basis.
+In addition, other services also co-locate based on need to meet with victims or work collaboratively with the permanently based agencies on delivering improved services to victims.
 Compass House provides some facilities for victims and witnesses including counselling rooms and a vulnerable victim’s suite, but they are not required to visit in order to access support, as this is delivered within Kent’s communities.
-Victim Support also operate community based Compass Points where victims can discuss their needs face-to-face; the Witness Service and Restorative Justice Service also provide community based support.
+Victim Support also operate community based Compass Points where victims can discuss their needs face-to-face; the Witness Service and Restorative Justice Service also provide community based support

 - Restorative Justice – Recognising that the recovery process is unique, I have commissioned a Restorative Justice Service that supports the delivery of victim-led restorative justice opportunities to support their recovery and reduce re-offending.
 This service is available any time during the victim’s recovery process and I am committed to ensuring that we work in collaboration to ensure effective use of restorative justice in Kent.